symphonyoss/symphonyoss.github.io/README.md

 ## How does it work
 The index.html page uses JQuery to:
-- Fetch the metadata of all projects hosted on https://github.com/symphonyoss using [Gitbub organisations API](https://developer.github.com/v3/orgs/) (currently loading data from [gh-projects-mock1.json](gh-projects-mock1.json)) local file
+- Fetch the metadata of all projects hosted on https://github.com/symphonyoss using [Gitbub organisations API](https://developer.github.com/v3/orgs/); on line 99 of index.html you can switch to a mocked implementation that uses a local file, [gh-projects-mock1.json](gh-projects-mock1.json)
 - Fetch Foundation-specific project metadata from [projects.json](projects.json) local file; this content will be automatically updated by external bots managed by the Foundation
 - Merge Github and Foundation metadata into one single list of projects (stored in a global var called `repos`) that is rendered in the page content
 - Provide a list of fields on the top of the page that filters in/out projects rendered in the page